 FYI, my daughter looked at the picture above and asked why the cupcakes looked so little.
 These are BEFORE they went in the oven!
 Haha.
 Just to show that you don’t put too much in each liner.

 I feel like I say this all of the time, but this recipe is not TOO sweet.
-The cupcake itself isn’t super sweet, and the little dab of frosting on top brings it to just the right level of sweetness.
+The black sesame cupcakes aren’t super sweet, and the little dab of frosting on top brings it to just the right level of sweetness.
 For me, at least.
 If you want a little more sweetness, you can try doubling the frosting!

 And it has SO much black sesame in it.
 I really didn’t skimp on the black sesame, because I wanted it dark and I wanted it flavorful.
 The black sesame flavor holds its own against the peanut butter frosting.